-Displays a list of clients associated to the ENS200, along with the MAC addresses and signal strength for each client.
+Displays a list of clients associated to the ENS202, along with the MAC addresses and signal strength for each client.
+To remove an SSID client from the list, click the button that appears in the Kick and Ban column.

 Click the Refresh button to update the client list.